wp-plugins/dt-world-clock/readme.txt

 6. After installation process click on activate plugin
 7. It will create menu DTW Clock at admin menu
 8. Click and manage settings as per requirements(As shown in setting-1.png,setting-2.png)
-9. Now to show the DTW Clock go to Appearance then choose Widgets
+9. Now to show the DTW Clock go to Appearance then choose Widgets from admin menu
-10. Find the DT Wold Clock widget and place it any where in you theme widget area to show clock (As shown in setting-3.png).
+10. Find the DT Wold Clock widget and place it any where in your theme widget area to show clock (As shown in setting-3.png).

 == Frequently Asked Questions ==